 European corn borer (ECB) and southern corn-stalk borer

-Borers likely occur at some level in all North Carolina cornfields.
+Borers likely occur at some level in all North Carolina corn fields.
 Their populations fluctuate greatly between years and sometimes within a single growing season.
 The organic farmer can influence the abundance of these borers through rotation, site selection (away from first-generation ECB nursery areas in potato and wheat fields), early planting, and use of short-season corn hybrids.
 Taking these actions to manage both space and time will help avoid high populations and promote tolerance for those borers that are present.
 Organically approved spinosad insecticides are labeled for ECB on corn, but they are expensive and are not likely to be effective when sprayed on tall corn.
-For ECB scouting procedures and thresholds, consult your county Extension center or the Extension corn portal.
+For ECB scouting procedures and thresholds, consult your county Extension center or this the Corn Insect Management Page.

 Western corn rootworm